 Pebble toys are hand knitted and crocheted by women in a workers’ co-operative in rural Bangladesh.
 Living in the rural areas in very hard work.
 However conditions are generally better than the alternative of working in a sweat shop in a city like Dhaka.
 The women work as subsistence farmers and looking after their homes.
 Creating the toys is fitted in around their other responsibilities.
 The work is sociable as the women gather together to knit and crochet and the children and grandmothers join them.
-Best Years are the company who import the toys form Bangladesh.
+Best Years is a company that imports the toys form Bangladesh.
 Here is an exert from their blog about one experience they had when visiting the workers.

 ‘I think it is fair to say that Mita has no idea of how much she impressed us when we first met her.
 Pebble toys is structured so that workers are loosely organised by a supervisor.
 The supervisor checks the quality of their work, fills in the paperwork so that head office know how many pieces to expect and administers the payments to the workers.
 It’s a very responsible job because they can’t afford to make mistakes.
 For this they are paid a set amount per piece made by their centre, plus they also crochet themselves and earn a piece rate per item.
 They have to be responsible, organised, literate and prepared to be unpopular.

 Back in 2012 we visited the Pebble rural centres with Morshed, the CEO of Hathay Bunano.
 As far as Pebble toys is concerned he is the top dog, you don’t get any more senior than that.